ok-tmhr/neonavigation_rviz_plugins/README.md

 The source codes in this package are available under BSD license.
 All icons and graphics in this package are in the Public Domain.

-This meta-package contains derived codes and icons from [rviz](https://github.com/ros-visualization/rviz) package.
+This meta-package contains derived codes and icons from [rviz](https://github.com/ros-visualization/rviz) and [rviz2](https://github.com/ros2/rviz) package.

 See [LICENSE](LICENSE) for detail.